Updated: Apr 19

 Bone broth- rich in minerals and amino acids helping with healing the gut lining

-Hot and spicy foods (ginger, cinnamon, cayenne pepper, garlic, onion)
+Hot and spicy foods (ginger, cinnamon, cayenne pepper, garlic, onion, wasabi)

-Pineapple (because of enzyme bromelain and vitamin B and C)
+Pineapple (because of enzyme bromelaine and vitamin B and C)

 Apple cider vinegar